rossmann-engineering/EasyModbusTCP.NET/EasySecureModbus_Demo_Server/README.md

 ## Regarding x.509v3 certificates

 A common method to create x.509v3 certificates is by utilizing the OpenSSL library.
-These certificates can then be converted into other formats that suit the operating system and the libraries that it uses.
+These certificates can then be converted into other formats that suit the operating system and the libraries that are used.

 The same process described in [Client Example README](../EasySecureModbus_Demo/README.md), is used to create a RootCA.
 Below the similar process for the Server certificates is presented.